Investin-pro/Investin_docs/docs/index.md

 # Overview

-Investin is the first decentralized fund management protocol live on Solana and Binance Smart Chain that facilitates trustless interactions between prospecting investors and aspiring traders, the protocol provides an open market for investors and traders to exchange their offering in a trustless and non-custodial environment i.e. investors keep custody of their assets at all times, while traders make investment decisions and manage assets with the goal of producing a return for both parties.
+Investin is the first Decentralized Fund Management protocol live on Solana and BSC that transforms aspiring traders into Fund Managers by providing them a turstless and non-custodial platform as a service for active management of capital.
+This enables investors to earn passive returns on the capital invested in the funds whilst retaining the custody of their assets all along.

 # On-chain visibility

- The trading history, positions and Assets Under Management (AUM) of Investin Fund Managers are always transparent to Investors.
-Investor decision making about joining, leaving or staying with a particular fund is informed by having access to real-time and historical on-chain data.
+ The trading history, positions, active Assets Under Management (AUM) and returns performance of Investin's Funds are always transparent.
+Investors are empowered to make an informed decision before investing, withdrawaing or staying invested in a particular fund by having access to real-time and historical on-chain data.

- Fund Managers can’t hide their positions, performance can’t be fudged and any deviations from a funds investment strategy are visible to investors straight away.
-Imagine a Fund Manger is highly leveraged beyond their advertised strategy, an investor can easily vote with their feet by exiting the fund.
-Fund Managers who show expected perfomance can build a community using their reputation on Investin which can increase inflows of new liquidity from investors.
+ Fund Managers who showcase consistent perfomance on Investin and outperform other managers in the market, are able to access more capital to trade with, by attracting new investments and generating higher returns, enhancing the protocol's growth and user adoption.

 ## Protocol Users

 * Managers/Traders:

-The driving force and future owners of the protocol that run funds to attract as many investors to their funds to generate a stable income for both parties.
+The driving force and future owners of Investin, who actively manage assets on their Funds to generate returns on the invested capital and attract further investments.

 * Investors

-The liquidity providers for the protocol, investors can choose from a wide selection of funds and have the flexibility to swap their investment between funds.
-The protocol ensures fund security and total ownership to the investors while providing a minimum downside risk.
+The enablers of the protocol who provide capital to Funds on Investin in the form of investments.
+The protocol ensures security and allows investors to retain full ownership of thier investments.

 ## Decentralized protocols integrated

-Investin is built using multiple protocols and currently deployed on Solana blockchain and binance smart chain soon on ethereum.
+Investin protocol has one of the most composable contract architecture, allowing Fund Managers to interact with almost any DeFi protocol on-chain.

 === "Solana"